Financial position of the United States: Federal government

 In 1946, the federal government owed $251 billion of debt or 102.7% of GDP.
 By 2009 this figure had risen to $7.8 trillion, but the federal government's debt-to-GDP ratio had fallen to 54.75%.

+In February 2024, the total federal government debt grew to $34.4 trillion after having grown by approximately $1 trillion in both of two separate 100-day periods since the previous June.

 The federal government held $1.4 trillion in assets at the end of 2009.
 This is more than double the assets held by the federal government in 2007 ($686 billion), mainly due to the acquisition of corporate equities, credit market debt, and cash.
 The federal government held $223 billion in corporate equity at the beginning of 2009; this had fallen to $67.4 billion at the end of that year.

 These figures do not include federal government retirement funds.
 Federal government retirement funds held $1.3 trillion in assets at the end of 2009.

 These figures also do not include debt that the federal government owes to federal funds and agencies such as the Social Security Trust Fund.
 It also does not include "unfunded liabilities" to entitlement programs such as Social Security and Medicare either as debt or accounting liabilities.
 According to official government projections, the Medicare is facing a $37 trillion unfunded liability over the next 75 years, and the Social Security is facing a $13 trillion unfunded liability over the same time frame.